ruslantalpa/skin/README.md

 **About the proposal**

-After the last pull request was merged, PostgreSQL now support and additional parameter &select that provides the ability to shape the output (select specific columns) and cast each column if desired
+After the last pull request was merged, PostgREST now support and additional parameter &select that provides the ability to shape the output (select specific columns) and cast each column if desired
 ```
 &select=col1,col2::int,col3->>sub1::json,col3->sub1->>sub2::int
 ```